giuliom95/2d-poly-animated-hierarchies/README.md

-# 2d-poly-hierarchies
+# 2d-poly-animated-hierarchies

-A library to manage hierarchies of bi-dimensional polygons.
+A library to manage hierarchies of bi-dimensional polygons and basic animations of them.
 It is written in Python and relies on the [NumPy][1] library.
 The test modules use [PyOpenGL][2] through the [PyGame][3] framework.